-INTRODUCE STUDENTS TO YOUR VIDEOCONFERENCE PLATFORM
+INTRODUCE STUDENTS TO ZOOM

-- On or before the first day of class, set aside some time to introduce your students to your videoconference platform (Zoom, Teams, etc.).
-Ensure students are able to connect their audio and video, locate the group chat, and use any other features you plan to use during your class session (e.g., breakout rooms, annotate functions, etc.). - Plan to start the videoconference session 5+ minutes before the start of class to account for technical issues. - Share your presentation with students in advance of the class session to ensure students have uninterrupted access to the presentation in the event that you migrate away from the presentation window to another application on your computer while screen sharing. - Discuss your expectations for online etiquette while students participate in class in person or via video. - Inform students if you will be recording videoconference sessions for sharing with the entire class.
+- On or before the first day of class, set aside some time to introduce your students to Zoom.
+Ensure students are able to connect their audio and video, locate Zoom Chat, and use any other features you plan to use during your class session (e.g., Zoom's Breakout Rooms, annotate functions, etc.). - Plan to start the class Zoom session 5-10 minutes early every day to account for technical issues. - Share your presentation with students in advance of the class session to ensure students have uninterrupted access to the presentation in the event that you migrate away from the presentation window to another application on your computer while screen sharing. - Discuss your expectations for online etiquette. - Inform students that you will be recording the class Zoom sessions for sharing with the entire class.
 Inform students how they can best relay questions or request opportunities to speak.
-Should they use the group chat or some other dialog channel that will accommodate comments from both in-person and remote students?
+Should they use the Zoom Chat or some other dialog channel that will accommodate comments from both in-person and remote students?
 If so, how often will the chat window be monitored?
 Should students unmute their microphone and speak?
-If so, be sure you know what the audio output is on your computer unless your computer has high quality output speakers, it is likely that remote students will not be heard by in-room students.
+If so be sure you know what the audio output is on your computer unless your computer has high quality output speakers, it is likely that remote students will not be heard by in-room students.